figuerom16/fixi/mods.md

 - When element is input of type file or image make data a multipart form.
 - Remove extra headers and configurations.
 - Use q() for target.
-- Add in LOCAL Method for calling in JS function and swapping in HTML.
+- Add in LOCAL Method for calling in client JS function and swapping in HTML.
 - fx-trigger now supports multiple triggers fx-trigger="click|mouseout|mouseover"
 - Directly add in Toast, Error/Success & Redirect/Refresh, and Lucide Icon Creation.